 A zero-day exploit is a security vulnerability that has not been publicly disclosed or fixed.
 The term refers to both the exploit itself and the package of code that includes the exploit and related tools.

-Attackers often use zero-day exploits to deploy malware on systems that have not been patched.
-Defenders can also use them to conduct penetration testing.
+Attackers often use zero-day exploits to deploy malware on systems and networks that have not been patched.
+Defenders can also use them to conduct penetration testing to detect network vulnerabilities.

 You could hear the terms “zero-day vulnerabilities,” “zero-day exploits,” or “zero-day attacks” when learning about zero-day exploits.
 These terms have a crucial difference:

 - The way hackers employ to target software is known as a “zero-day exploit,”